pboes/dotfiles/README.md

 - Export your own iTerm config
 - Find a way to add the hot corner and keyboard changes you've made
 - You're currently also taking your vim/nvim config from https://github.com/amix/vimrc, with an additional iremap jk <Esc>.
 Maybe bring the installation of your version in automatically.
+- FInally, to set up GPG, you're installing the GPG suite (installing gpg2),  also look at the Gist you forked for setting up pinentry,

 ![iTerm screenshot](misc/screenshot.png)